KristofferSandvang/PACE2024/README.md

 make
 ```

-Once the solver has been compiled you can run it by:
+Once the solver has been compiled and you have a file containing a graph that follows the [input format specified by PACE](https://pacechallenge.org/2024/io/), you can run the solver as follows:
 ```
-$ ./PACE2024.exe < graph.gr
+$ ./src/PACE2024.exe < path/to/graph.gr
 ```
-Or if you prefer to write the graph in the terminal:
+Or if you prefer writing the graph in the terminal, you can write it as follows:
 ```
-$ ./PACE2024.exe
+$ ./src/PACE2024.exe
 ```
-Here it is important that your graph follows the [exact input format specified by PACE](https://pacechallenge.org/2024/io/).